tektoncd/experimental/webhooks-extension/DEVELOPMENT.md

 Reference the [Knative eventing GitHub source sample](https://knative.dev/docs/eventing/samples/github-source/) to properly create the `accesstoken` secret.
 This is the secret that is used to create GitHub webhooks.

+#### Limitations

+The webhooks API is expecting only https url.
+The webhook is using Knative github event source to setup the webhook in the github.
+It requires the access token.
+The ssh auth doesn't work for the webhook.

 ## Architecture information

 Each webhook that the user creates will store its configuration information in a config map in the install namespace.
 This information is used by the sink to create `PipelineRuns` for webhook events.